AMReX-Fluids/incflo/Docs/sphinx_documentation/source/GettingStarted.rst

 In this mode, incflo CMake inherents AMReX CMake targets and configuration options, as well as AMRex-Hydro CMake targets; that is, incflo, AMReX and AMReX-Hydro are configured and built as a single entity.

-First, make sure you've downloaded all the source code (see :ref:`Download`).
+First, make sure you've downloaded all the source codes (see :ref:`Download`).

 Next, build the incflo executable: